cpradeepk/task/.augment/rules/documentation-protocol.md

 Each log entry MUST include all of the following sections:

 1. **Timestamp**: Date and time in ISO 8601 format (YYYY-MM-DD HH:MM:SS)
-2. **Session Summary**: Brief 1-2 sentence description of what was accomplished
+2. **Session Summary**: First include what was requested in the prompt and then Brief 1-2 sentence description of what was accomplished
 3. **Files Modified**: Categorized list of all files:
    - Created: New files added
    - Modified: Existing files changed